Shark Race-R Pro Carbon Skin DWK

 - Shell:2 shell sizes: XS S M | L XL

 - Additional Information

-Brand Shark Helmet Type Race-R Pro Carbon Main Color Black Sub Colors Grey Finish Gloss Double-D Chinstrap Yes Sun Visor No Homologation ECE 22.05 Shell Material Carbon
+Brand Shark Helmet Series Race-R Pro Carbon Helmet type Full face Helmet fit Intermediate Helmet material Carbon Chin strap buckle Double-D Pinlock No Main Color Black Sub Colors Grey Paint finish Gloss Lifestyle Race/Sport Rider replica No Sun Visor No Homologation ECE 22.05

 - Size Chart

 Size XS S M L XL CM 53-54 55-56 57-58 59-60 61-62 Inch 21-21.3 21.7-22 22.4-22.8 23.3-23.6 24-24.4

 Customer Reviews 1 item(s)